-We’ve all been there before – when you get your final statement on the last night of the cruise and nearly fall over trying to understand how you drank that much alcohol.
+We’ve all been there before — you get your final statement on the last night of the cruise and nearly fall over trying to understand how you drank that much alcohol.
 All those frozen drinks on the lido deck and late nights at the piano bar add up quickly.
 Fortunately, there are a few ways to slim down your bill without cutting out the booze.

-4. Drink up in port.
 A lot of shore excursions and all-inclusive beach breaks offer an open bar.
 Drink up!
 If the drinks are unlimited, they’re usually not very strong, so take advantage of them.
 Frozen drinks tend to be even less strong, so stick to bottled beer and wells to really get your money’s worth.
 And even if you’re just hanging out in the port, it’s easy to find a local bar or restaurant port serving cheaper drinks than the ship.

-5. Mixology Class.
 If you’ve cruised on a Carnival ship with the beloved Alchemy Bar, you may have heard of the mixology class offered by Carnival’s “cocktail specialists.”
 The mixology class is just $20 and gets you four martinis and two shots in addition to valuable cocktail knowledge.
 What’s that saying?
 Give a man a drink, get him tipsy for a day; teach a man to mix the drink, keep him tipsy for a lifetime.

 How do you drink cheap on a cruise?